How to Choose Running Shoes

 A good running shoe store will have someone working there who will analyze your gait to help you pick out a good pair of running shoes.

-They will have a treadmill that you will run on for a few minutes, while they watch you and a video will probably be recording your gait as well.
+Many will have a treadmill that you will run on for a few minutes, while they watch you and a video will probably be recording your gait as well.
 They will be able to see things like where you put your foot down, and whether your toes tend to point inwards or outwards.
+Some stores don't have all this, but the sales person will watch you walk and can tell a lot about your gait from that alone.

 Running shoes are usually more expensive in the shoe stores that offer this service, so once you know what shoe is right for you and you just need a replacement shoe, you might try shopping online for your next pair of running shoes.